jmorcate/RSpcecBook/Chap02_Hello/notes.md

 1 deprecation warning total

-Finished in 0.03005 seconds (files took 0.16981 seconds to load) 1 example, 1 failure
+Finished in 0.02933 seconds (files took 0.20593 seconds to load) 1 example, 1 failure

 Failed examples:

 rspec ./greeter_spec.rb:8 # RSpec Greeter should say 'Hello RSpec! when it receives the greet() message

 ```

+It was hard to realize but there is a spelling error in the greet return by
+our class.
+It's **"Rspec"** while should be **"RSpec"**.